huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

     - *`USERNAME`*: the username that connects to your Databricks server
     - *`PASSWORD`*: the password associated with *`USERNAME`*

-    Feel free to change the values of `max-connections` and `max-metadata-connections` as you need.
+    `max-connections` specifies the maximum number of connections Replicant can open in Databricks.
+Change the value of `max-connections` as you need.

     {{< hint "info" >}}For [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog), set the connection `type` to `DATABRICKS_LAKEHOUSE`.
 For more information, see [Databricks Unity Catalog Support](#databricks-unity-catalog-support-beta).{{< /hint >}}